igvteam/igv-webapp/index.md

 In a [web browser](#supported-browsers), navigate to <https://igv.org/app>.

 > **Note:** Make sure that popups are not disabled in your web browser as some features rely on them.
 For example, loading tracks and genomes from files in Google Drive may pop up a login window.
+Also note that some options may not be available if cookies have been disabled in the web browser preferences.

 ### 2. Load a reference genome
 IGV displays data mapped to the genomic coordinates of a reference genome.
 When the IGV-Web page first loads, it will load the default reference genome **hg19**.
 To load a different genome, click on the `Genome` dropdown menu and either select from the list of pre-defined genomes, or use one of the options to load a genome sequence file that you specify.